by Jack Norris, RD

 In a study comparing breast milk, cow’s milk formula with DHA, soy formula with DHA, and soy formula without DHA, infants who ate soy formula without DHA had indications of slower parasympathetic development, though still within the normal range (87).

-Many children have been raised vegan without supplementing with DHA, or even extra ALA, and appear to develop well (see Real Vegan Children).
+Many children have been raised vegan without supplementing with DHA, or even extra ALA, and appear to develop well.
 Despite this, breastfeeding mothers of vegetarian or vegan children should make sure they’re meeting omega-3 recommendations (see Daily Recommendations) and non-breastfeeding infants should receive an infant formula with 500 mg of omega-3 fats per day.

-To deal with this problem, in the late 90s and 00s, vegetarian health professionals recommended increasing ALA intake and decreasing LA intake.
-Unfortunately, there are no long-term studies looking at vegetarians’ blood EPA and DHA after following these recommendations.
-But we do have some related studies.
+To counteract the high omega-6 to omega-3 ratio, vegetarian health professionals have recommended increasing ALA intakes and decreasing LA intake.
+Unfortunately, there are no long-term studies looking at vegetarians’ blood EPA and DHA levels after following such recommendations, though we do have some related studies.

 |Baseline||After 4 wks of 3.7 g ALA per day||After 4 wks of 15.4 g ALA per day|